Introducing a New Anchor Institution for the Center for Climate Solutions

 The Physical Campus

-As one of the nation’s premier research universities, Stony Brook University has been at the forefront of discovery in a number of fields that will be crucial in the work of the Exchange.
+As one of the nation’s premier research universities, Stony Brook University has been at the forefront of discovery in a number of fields that will be crucial in the work of The Exchange.
 SBU’s School of Marine and Atmospheric Sciences has been a leader in severe storm research, weather prediction, climate change research, and mitigation efforts.
 SBU’s Renaissance School of Medicine conducts a broad range of interdisciplinary research that addresses determinants of health and illness and the causes of health disparities.
 SBU’s Advanced Energy Research Center is a leader in green energy research.
 The Department of Energy’s Brookhaven National Laboratory, which SBU manages, pursues innovative energy research with a focus on efficiency, conservation, renewable energy, and nanotechnology applications for new and novel sources of energy.
-In the Exchange, Stony Brook will collaborate with other outstanding academic institutions and philanthropic, community, and corporate partners to pool expertise, experience, and insights to bring innovative climate solutions to market.
+In The Exchange, Stony Brook will collaborate with other outstanding academic institutions and philanthropic, community, and corporate partners to pool expertise, experience, and insights to bring innovative climate solutions to market.